Geometric basis for planning and analysis

 Visualization of 3D city models

-Using the example of the 3D city model for the megacity of Cologne, our tool allows you to interactively explore historical buildings and their urban environment.
-Click here for the Scene Viewer.
+Using the 3D city model of Cologne, a city with a population of over a million, as an example, our tool allows users to interactively explore historic buildings and their urban surroundings.

 LoD2 data for site analysis and exclusion of listed buildings